StatML admissions Q & A with the directors

 If you have any general questions, please contact Frédérique Godin at statmlcdt@stats.ox.ac.uk

-If you have any general questions please contact Frederique Godin at frederique.godin@tss.ox.ac.uk
+If you have any general questions, please contact Gabriella Caminotto at statml.io.admissions@imperial.ac.uk

 We would like to receive applications from individuals who hold (or expect to receive) a masters level degree (or equivalent) in mathematics, statistics, physics, computer science, engineering, or in a closely related subject.